Saturation of large-scale dynamo in anisotropically forced turbulence: Acknowledgments

 \section{Acknowledgments}

-I would like to thank K. Subramanian for useful discussions and comments on the paper.
-And I would like to thank S. M. Tobias for support and encouragement.
+I would like to thank Prof. K. Subramanian for his very helpful discussions and comments on the paper.
+And I would like to thank Prof. S. M. Tobias for support and encouragement.
 I would like to acknowledge support by funding from the European Research Council (ERC) under the EU’s Horizon 2020 research and innovation programme (grant agreement D5S-DLV-786780).